pra1veenk/ppe-detect-sap/Documentation/Step1-Setup-SAPBTP-Subaccount/README.md

 **Note:** Service instances for Business Rules, SAP HANA Schemas & HDI Containers, Connectivity service, Destination service and SAP Authorization and Trust Management Service will be created programmatically during deployment.

-### 2. Set Up SAP Advanced Event Mesh
+### 2. Set Up SAP Integration Suite, Advanced Event Mesh

-To set up SAP Advanced Event Mesh for this scenario, follow these steps:
+To set up SAP Integration Suite, Advanced Event Mesh for this scenario, follow these steps:

 1. In the SAP BTP cockpit, navigate to your subaccount and choose **Services** > **Service Marketplace** and then choose **SAP Integration Suite, Advanced Event Mesh.**.